 Why Study a Latin Curriculum (Isn’t it Dead?)?

-Latin is considered to be a dead language, yet its study and understanding remain important for many reasons, particularly for those interested in the fields of linguistics, law, theology and literature.
+Yet its study and understanding remain important for many reasons, particularly for those interested in linguistics, law, theology, and literature.

 You can check out more reasons to study Latin here.

-Subscribe to How to Homeschool (my Youtube channel!)
+Subscribe to How to Homeschool (my YouTube channel!)

 Enroll in the Homeschool Parenting Program